northle/docs/site/docs/basics/controllers-and-routing.md

 # Controllers and Routing

-Typically, web applications are based on routes - endpoints with assigned actions called when user asks for the resource.
-Routing system in Northle is based on **controllers**.
+Typically, web applications are based on route mappings.
+Route (endpoint) is an URL with assigned action called when user asks for the URL.

+Routing system in Northle is based on **controller** classes.

 ## Controllers

-Basically, controller is just a class with methods assigned to URLs handling incoming requests.
-Each controller contain methods decorated with appropriate HTTP verbs.
+Basically, a controller is just a class with methods assigned to URLs.
+Each route handles incoming requests.
+Controllers contain methods decorated with appropriate HTTP verbs.

+Northle comes with one controller in `src/app/app.controller.ts` file by default.

-In the controller below we have one registered route: `GET /`.
-When the user requests for that route, the request will be passed to the `index` method which renders some view.
+This controller has one registered route: `GET /`.
+When the user requests for that route, the request will be passed to the `index` method which renders a view.

-Northle comes with one controller in `src/app/app.controller.ts` file by default:

 ```ts
 import { Controller, Request, Response, Route, view } from '@northle/core';